Frequently Asked Questions

 Can anyone get my records?

-Our records are public, meaning any request we fulfill and give to you, we can give to anyone else.
+Our records are public, meaning any request we fulfill and give to you, we can give to anyone else, with the exception of sealed records.
 However, all social security numbers are redacted as they are not considered public information.

 Where can I get my jail records?

-We do not have access to or jurisdiction over jail records.
+We do not have access to jail records.
 These records must be requested from the agency that arrested and/or charged you.

 How do I request a transcript?

-You will need to put your request for a transcript in writing and file it in the clerk’s office.
-Be sure your request includes the case number(s) involved and all your contact information.
+You will need to put your request for a transcript in writing and file it in the Clerk’s Office.
+Be sure your request includes the case number(s) involved and your contact information.
 Someone from the judge’s office will then contact you with the next steps.
+There will be a fee for this request.

 Can I get something from your office with my Social Security Number on it?